Emad-H/Physical-Verification-using-SKY130/README.md

 ![5 spice](Day5/5-45.png)

-To fix this, we open xschem again and click the menu betton Simulation > LVS netlist: Top level is a .subckt and then generate the netlist again.
+To fix this, we open xschem again and click the menu button Simulation > LVS netlist: Top level is a .subckt and then generate the netlist again.
 This is shown below.

 ![5 spice 2](Day5/5-46.png)